tccw/gitbread/README.md

 to their recipe book, add notes, make modifications, and create new or improved recipes by recording variations in ingredients, cook times, cooking vessels and more.

-The GitBread concept of recipe version control is based on [git](https://git-scm.com/), a version control system for tracking changes in source code during software development.
+The GitBread concept of recipe version control is loosely based on [git](https://git-scm.com/), a version control system for tracking changes in source code during software development.

 GitBread allows for things like: